AndrewApanasenko/AForgeResearch/README.md

 # AForgeTesting
-# module AForge
-# Just experiments
+Just experiments with the AForge